Giom-fm/docker-service/README.md

 ## Versioning of services and domain name settings
 The versioning of the services as well as the domain name settings are done via an *.env* file which is automatically read by docker-compose.
 For this, the *env.example* should be copied and adapted.
 It should be noted that no secrets should end up in the *.env*.

+## Environment variables
+Environment variables are created via a service specific file in the *env* folder.
+They do not contain any secrets and can therefore be pushed upstream.

 ## Secrets
 Secrets should be created in a file that contains only the secrets for the corresponding service and grouped in the *secrets* folder.
 An example for this is *service.secrets.example*.
 Please note that the file permissions should be as restrictive as possible.